Treating Dehydration in People With Special Needs

 DispatchHealth Offers an Alternative to the Emergency Room

 Arranging transportation to the nearest emergency room for a patient with a physical disability and keeping someone with an intellectual disability calm in a foreign, medical environment can be stressful situations for everyone involved.
 Instead of facing these challenges alone, explore your options!
-DispatchHealth brings complex medical care out of an expensive hospital setting and right to your door.
+DispatchHealth brings complex medical care out of an expensive hospital setting and right to your door for non-life-threatening conditions.
 This enables you to be safely treated and recover faster at a dramatically lower cost.

 Contacting us is easy; simply reach out via phone, app, or through our website.
 Within a few hours of contact, one of our dispatched medical teams will arrive at your home or place of need.
 In response to COVID-19, our teams are also taking extra care in protecting themselves and patients.
 Learn more about our response and protective protocols here.